gchumillas/gchumillas/README.md

 ### Hi there 👋

 More than 15 years developing websites and web applications.
-Although I have worked in different areas, I currently specialize in front-end development in React.
+Although I have worked in different areas, I currently specialize in front-end development in **React**.

 <!--
 **gchumillas/gchumillas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.